girdeux31/easyPhysi/README.md

 ##### <a name="sec-property-type-vectors"></a>Vectors

-They are list or tuples, examples follow.
+They are list or tuples (either integers or floats), examples follow.

 ```
 body.set('prop', [0.0, -9.81])  # list
 body.set('prop', (0, +3))       # tuple
 ```

-The length of `value` (components) must be the same as defined in the instance of universe.
+The length of `value` (components) must be the same as defined in the instance of the body the property applies to and also to the instance of universe.

 > [!NOTE]
 > It is also possible to define only one component in a vector parameter (the other may be irrelevant or unknown).
 To do so, append `_x`, `_y` or `_z` to the property name according to the desired axis.